 Chronic exposure to allergens shifts your body’s defense mechanism toward fighting an allergen rather than protecting you from bacteria and viruses.
 Therefore, if you have allergies you could be more easily prone to frequent UTIs.
 You might not even have a full-blown reaction requiring an EpiPen but a low-grade allergy could still be taxing your immune system.

-Hormonal imbalance is a second hidden factor that many overlook.
-During menopause or before puberty, women are more prone to UTIs due to changing hormones that affect the number of lactobacilli in their vaginas, making them more susceptible to E.coli colonization.
+Hormonal imbalance is a second hidden factor that many practitioners overlook.
+During menopause or before puberty, women are more prone to UTIs due to changing hormones that affect the number of Lactobacilli in their vaginas, making them more susceptible to E. coli colonization.

 Dr. Wright’s D-Mannose Protocol